-Although many popular dot grid or graph grid paper, journal, and notebook patterns are printed at 5mm scale spacing, some are printed in larger or smaller sizes.
+Although many popular dot grid or graph grid papers, journal, and notebook patterns are printed at 5mm scale spacing, some are printed in larger or smaller sizes.

 For example, many people enjoy smaller spacing.
 In fact, there are many very dedicated fan groups for brands like The Happy Planner and Hobonichi, which print their grids much smaller than the standard 5x5mm.

-Similarly, if your handwriting tends to be on the larger size, 5mm may even be too small.
+Similarly, if your handwriting tends to be a larger size, 5mm may even be too small.
 Going up to at least 1/4″ (also known in the USA as “Quad” or 4×4) might not seem like much, but it could dramatically increase your comfort level with writing.